The Beauville-Bogomolov class as a characteristic class: Hyperholomorphic sheaves

 The notion of $\omega$-slope-stability is well defined for twisted sheaves as well.
 Slope-stability of a torsion-free sheaf $E$ depends on the sheaf $\SheafEnd(E)$ of Lie-algebras and its subsheaves of maximal parabolic subalgebras.
 Given a subsheaf $F$ of $E$, the condition $\slope_\omega(F)<\slope_\omega(E)$ is equivalent to

 The sheaf $\SheafHom(E,F)$ is untwisted, for every $\theta$-twisted subsheaf $F$ of a $\theta$-twisted sheaf $E$.

 \begin{defi} \begin{enumerate} \item Let $E$ be a torsion free $\theta$-twisted sheaf and $\omega$ a K\"{a}hler class on $X$.
 We say that $E$ is {\em $\omega$-slope-stable}, if the inequality (\ref{eq-slope-inequality}) holds, for every non-zero $\theta$-twisted proper subsheaf $F$ of $E$.
-The sheaf $E$ is {\em $\omega$-slope-semi-stable}, if the analogue of (\ref{eq-slope-inequality}), with strict inequality replaced by $\leq$, holds for every such $F$.
-The sheaf $E$ is said to be {\em $\omega$-slope-polystable}, if it is $\omega$-slope-semi-stable and away from a locus of codimension two $E$ is isomorphic to a direct sum of $\omega$-slope-stable sheaves. \item A reflexive sheaf $A$ of Azumaya algebras (Definition \ref{def-Azumaya}) is {\em $\omega$-slope-stable} (resp. {\em $\omega$-slope-polystable}), if some, hence any lift of $A$ to a twisted reflexive sheaf has the corresponding property.
-Equivalently, $A$ is $\omega$-slope-stable, if every non-trivial subsheaf of maximal parabolic subalgebras of $A$ has negative $\omega$-slope. \end{enumerate} \end{defi}
+The sheaf $E$ is {\em $\omega$-slope-semistable}, if the analogue of (\ref{eq-slope-inequality}), with strict inequality replaced by $\leq$, holds for every such $F$.
+The sheaf $E$ is said to be {\em $\omega$-slope-polystable}, if it is $\omega$-slope-semistable and away from a locus of codimension two $E$ is isomorphic to a direct sum of $\omega$-slope-stable sheaves. \item A reflexive sheaf $A$ of Azumaya algebras (Definition \ref{def-Azumaya}) is {\em $\omega$-slope-stable} (resp. {\em $\omega$-slope-polystable}), if some, hence any lift of $A$ to a twisted reflexive sheaf has the corresponding property.
+Equivalently,\footnote{Given a subspace $W$ of a vector space $V$ we get the maximal parabolic subalgebra of $\LieAlg{gl}(V)$ consisting of endomorphisms of $V$ which map $W$ to itself.
+All maximal parabolic subalgebras of $\LieAlg{gl}(V)$ are obtained that way.
+A subsheaf $P$ of maximal parabolic subalgebras of a reflexive sheaf $A$ of Azumaya algebras is a subsheaf, which away from the singularities of $A$ corresponds to a subbundle of maximal parabolic subalgebras in each fiber.
+If $A=\SheafEnd(E)$ and $P$ corresponds to a subsheaf $F$ of $E$, then $\deg_\omega(P)=\deg_\omega(\SheafHom(E,F))$, since $\deg_\omega(P/\SheafHom(E,F))=\deg_\omega(\SheafEnd(E/F))=0.$ } $A$ is $\omega$-slope-stable, if every non-trivial subsheaf of maximal parabolic subalgebras of $A$ has negative $\omega$-slope. \end{enumerate} \end{defi}

-Note that if $E$ is reflexive and $\omega$-slope-polystable, then $E$ is a direct sum of $\omega$-slope-stable sheaves (\cite{huybrechts-lehn-book}, Corollary 1.6.11).
+Note that if $E$ is reflexive and $\omega$-slope-polystable, then $E$ is a direct sum of $\omega$-slope-stable sheaves \cite[Cor.
+1.6.11]{huybrechts-lehn-book}.